panda2134/panda2134.github.io/_includes/about/en.md

 #### Intro

 Hello, I'm panda\_2134, a college student who loves computer science, and used to be a competitive programmer.
-Currently I'm learning in Dept. Chemistry of Tsinghua University.
-Being passinate in software engineering, I wan't to switch to Dept. SE.
-However, this can be hard due to extreme competition.
+Currently I'm learning in School of Software Engineering of Tsinghua University.

 > Just do it.